 I have been on a big roasted garlic kick the past month and have to admit it has been really nice to become reacquainted with an old favorite.
 There is something about slow roasting a head of garlic until it is sticky and rich in flavor.
 I love the pungent smell that overtakes the kitchen and eventually rest of the house.
 It is musky and sultry.
 As well as warm and comforting.
 This recipe for roasted garlic hummus is just that and more; sultry, warm and comforting.

-Roasting garlic actually mellows the bitter bite that fresh garlic tends to add to a recipe, such as hummus.
-In this hummus recipe the garlic is very subtle and caramelized; perfect with lemon, tahini and chickpeas.
-I like to serve lavash with it, as a light lunch or simple snack.
+Roasting garlic mellows the bitter bite that raw garlic tends to add to a recipe, such as hummus.
+In this hummus recipe, the garlic is subtle and caramelized; perfect match with lemon, tahini, and chickpeas.

 Recipe: Roasted Garlic Hummus